Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 However both cases should work, since using a recent JRE should spare the rebuilding of the Sim-Diasca parser (and hence the use of the JDK).

 ..
-Note:: With some distributions (ex: Ubuntu), the default JRE is headless (which means that the JRE does not provide the dependencies used for the graphical components).
+Note:: With some distributions (e.g. Ubuntu), the default JRE is headless (which means that the JRE does not provide the dependencies used for the graphical components).
 Fixing this issue is as easy as installing the missing dependencies (``apt-get install openjdk-8-jre``).